Murder or manslaughter? Closing arguments made in Martin Marinovich trial

 • Martin Marinovich murder trial: Accused can not remember how many times he hit his mum

-Today in the High Court at Auckland, Crown prosecutor Robin McCoubrey said the jury should reject idea that the victim was dead before hammer blows rained down on her.
+Today in the High Court at Auckland, Crown prosecutor Robin McCoubrey said the jury should reject the idea that the victim was dead before hammer blows rained down on her.

 The only reason to strike her with a hammer was obvious: "to finish her off".